• Skip to main content

 Curcumin and Hashimoto’s

 Excess inflammation is always present in Hashimoto’s thyroiditis (the suffix “itis” denotes inflammation in the thyroid gland), and intestinal permeability has been found as a common factor in every case of autoimmunity.
-In some cases, people with Hashimoto’s may also have heavy metal toxicity.
+Many people with Hashimoto’s are also prone to heavy metal toxicity.
+[9]

 Curcumin, the most important and well-researched active ingredient in turmeric, has been shown to have anti-inflammatory, antioxidant, antibacterial, and antiviral properties, all of which can provide benefits to those with Hashimoto’s-related symptoms.